ballerina-platform/ballerina-dev-website/swan-lake/learn-the-platform/ballerina-central/publish-packages-to-ballerina-central.md

 $ bal deprecate <org-name>/<package-name>:<version> --message <deprecation-message>
 ```

 A deprecated package version will not appear in package searches on Ballerina Central or the CLI.
-Additionally, it will not be be used for dependency
+Additionally, it will not be used for dependency
 resolution unless it is already a part of a sticky build or no other compatible package version exists.
 If the deprecated version is in use, a warning message containing the provided deprecation message will be shown during the project build.